Random Access for LEO Satellite Communication Systems via Deep Learning: Proposed Random Access Framework

 \subsection{Preamble Collision Classifier}

 As mentioned, collisions are not detected by traditional schemes until Step 3.
 To detect preamble collisions at an early stage, we design a deep learning-based classifier that analyzes the correlation values in~\eqref{eq:correlation}.
-For a given root index and cyclic shift, the classifier considers a total $(K+1)$ classes, where each class corresponds to the following scenarios: \begin{itemize} \item \textbf{Class 0:} Idle case, where no user has used the preamble. \item \textbf{Class 1:} A single user has used the preamble, indicating successful use without collision. \item \textbf{Class 2 to $\boldsymbol{(K-1)}$:} The preamble has been used by 2 to $(K-1)$ users, indicting a collision has occurred. \item \textbf{Class $\boldsymbol{K}$:} The preamble has been used by $K$ or more users, also indicating a collision has occurred. \end{itemize} The advantage of post-processing the correlation output, as opposed to relying solely on traditional threshold-based detection, is that it not only identifies whether a collision has occurred but also determines the number of colliding users.
+Here, $K$ is a design parameter that specifies the maximum collision multiplicity explicitly distinguished by the classifier, and it is independent of the total number of active users $D$ in the system.
+For a given root index and cyclic shift, the classifier considers a total $(K+1)$ classes defined as follows: \begin{itemize} \item \textbf{Class 0:} Idle case, where no user has used the preamble. \item \textbf{Class 1:} Single user case, where exactly one user has used the preamble (no collision). \item \textbf{Class $\boldsymbol{k}$ ($\boldsymbol{2 \le k \le K-1}$):} Exactly $k$ users have used the preamble (collision). \item \textbf{Class $\boldsymbol{K}$:} $K$ or more users have used the preamble (collision). \end{itemize} The advantage of post-processing the correlation output, as opposed to relying solely on traditional threshold-based detection, is that it not only identifies whether a collision has occurred but also estimates the collision multiplicity up to the designed cut-off $K$ (with class $K$ representing $K$ or more users).